minhkhang1795/xkcdBot/README.md

-# Sample GroupMe NodeJS Callback Bot
+# xkcd Bot for GroupMe written in NodeJS

 ## Introduction

-This project shows the capability of a bot to react to messages sent within a group.
+This project creates a bot that feeds xkcd comics to one specific GroupMe.

 ## Contents